Organize your tasks with the Eisenhower Matrix: Guide and FREE Template

 This Eisenhower decision-making matrix has four quadrants.
 The four categories are as follows:

-1) Urgent and important: Do it right now!
-These tasks are time-sensitive, and they contribute to your overall objectives and goals.
+1) Urgent and essential: Do it right now!
+These tasks are time-sensitive and contribute to your overall objectives and goals.

-2) Urgent but not important: Delegate it!
-Delegate these tasks to someone else.
-Ideally to someone for whom they are important.
+2) Urgent but not necessary: Please make sure to delegate it!
+Could you delegate these tasks to someone else?
+Ideally, to someone for whom they are important.

 3) Important but not urgent: Decide when to do it!
 Decide when to attack them, but prioritize this quadrant at some point.